SmKou/node/README.md

 - Node.js
   - Webpack
   - ESLint
-  - Jest
+  - Jest, Jest-Each
   - Babel
+  - TypeScript (optional)

 ## **Description**

-Node is a template repo for a basic Node.js project, outfitted with a bundler, linter, javascript converter, and test package.
-The file structure consists of the config files in the root, along with package.json for setup, and the folders, _ _ tests _ _ containing test files and src contained the development files.
+Node is a template repo for a basic Node.js project, outfitted with a bundler, linter, javascript converter, compiler for typescript, and test package.
+The file structure consists of the config files in the root, along with package.json for setup, and the folders, _ _ tests _ _ containing test files, credits, and src containing the development files.
 There is one sample test file in the tests folder, whereas src consists of assets, css and js with index.js and index.html.

+The credit folder is a personal preference for keeping track of the origins of resources, particularly their READMEs and attribution details, often consisting of author or organization name, url, and title of the resource.
+If the resource was renamed, include the rename to attributions.

+When the build command is run, a dist directory will be created, and when the start command is run, launching a preview of the site, both a dist and coverage directories will be created.
+The dist will contain the production files for the website, app or api, while the coverage will save the results of running the test suites in jest.

 Assets is for images and fonts.
 It contains two subdirectories, img and fonts, both containing samples, the latter possessing a selection: Bebas Neue, League Spartan, Muli, Nunito Sans, Oswald, Ovo, and Ra Mono.
+All of these fonts are either public domain or open source.
 Css is for stylesheets, and contains two sample files, fonts.css and styles.css.
 The present styles in the latter are derived from Skeleton 2.0.4 by Dave Gamache.
 Js is for interaction and functionality, and has two subdirectories, bs for business logic and ui for user interface logic.

 ## **Complete Setup**